Do any of the following affect your finding employment:

-If you have been unemployed for years, get to know your municipality’s employment services.
 Municipalities offer work, work try-outs and training to people who have been unemployed for several years.
 You can also ask an expert at TE Services about the opportunities provided by your municipality.

 Many organisations, parishes and non-profits such as recycling centres are also often supported in employing people with long-term unemployment.
 You can also ask an expert at TE Services for information about vacancies and opportunities for work try-outs with these employers.
 Also ask the expert about employment projects in your region.

 If you feel that your health negatively affects your work ability, you must first ask your doctor for a B medical statement on your work ability for the job or work tasks you are applying.
-After this, present the statement to an expert at TE Services and ask whether you are eligible for applying for a pay subsidy based on your reduced work ability.
+After this, present the statement to an expert at TE Services or your municipality and ask whether you are eligible for applying for a pay subsidy based on your reduced work ability.

 If an employer is interested in hiring you but would have to purchase special aids or make other changes or arrangements to the workplace, they can apply to the TE Office for a subsidy for arranging working conditions.